artefactual/archivematica-docs/admin-manual/security/security.rst

       FLUSH PRIVILEGES;"

-Once you've done this you can change Archivematica's MySQL database access credentials by editing your system files and changing the `CLIENT_USER` and `CLIENT_PASSWORD` values for each of the following components.
+Once you've done this you can change Archivematica's MySQL database access credentials by editing your system files and changing the following values for each of the following components.

+The components can be found in different locations depending on the Operating System.

 For Ubuntu systems: